 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 The usual starting dose is 2 mg taken just before bedtime when required to help with difficulty sleeping.
-The recommended adult dose of zopiclone ranges from 2 mg to 7.5 mg.
+The recommended adult dose of zopiclone sleeping pills in UK ranges from 2 mg to 7.5 mg.
 The maximum daily dose is 7.5 mg for seniors, people with reduced liver or kidney function, and people taking certain medications.
 This medication may be habit-forming and should be taken exactly as prescribed by your doctor.
-You should not typically use zopiclone for more than 7 to 10 days in a row.
+You should not typically use sleeping tablets for more than 7 to 10 days in a row.

 If you have been taking this medication regularly for an extended period of time, do not stop taking it suddenly without talking with your doctor.

 Many things can affect the dose of a medication that a person needs, such as a body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by your doctor.
 Do not take this medication when a full night’s sleep is not possible or before you would need to be active and functional.
 Impaired judgment and memory lapses may occur in such situations.
 Your body needs time to eliminate the medication from your system.
 Wait at least 12 hours after taking this medication before driving or engaging in other activities that require mental alertness.

 Store this medication at room temperature, protect it from light and moisture, and keep it out of the reach of children.